Extreme local extrema of the sine-Gordon field: Proof of the main theorem

 in distribution and moreover, as $\epsilon\to 0$

 \end{lemma}

-We shall see below invoking standard results on the Laplace functionals of Poisson point processes that \eqref{eq:convergence-ext-proc-Phis-PPP} actually suffices to deduce that $\extprocPhis$ converges to a point process $\eta^s\sim \PPP(\ZDM_s(dx) \otimes e^{-\alpha h}dh)$.
-Note that this result plays the same role as \cite[Lemma 4.1]{BH2020Max} in the proof of convergence in distribution for the centred global maximum of the sine-Gordon field.
-The analogy between the random measures $\ZDM_s(dx), \, \ZDM^\SG(dx)$ and positive the random variables $\ZDM_s,\, \ZDM^\SG$ is evident, but the argument for the existence of $\ZDM^\SG(dx)$ is somewhat different.
+We shall see below invoking standard results on the Laplace functionals of Poisson point processes that \eqref{eq:convergence-ext-proc-Phis-PPP} actually implies that $\extprocPhis$ converges to a point process $\eta^s\sim \PPP(\ZDM_s(dx) \otimes e^{-\alpha h}dh)$.
+Note that this result plays the same role as \cite[Lemma 4.1]{MR4399156} in the proof of convergence in distribution for the centred global maximum of the sine-Gordon field.
+The analogy between the random measures $\ZDM_s(dx), \, \ZDM^\SG(dx)$ in Lemma \ref{lem:reduction-to-phis} and positive the random variables $\ZDM_s, \, \ZDM^\SG$ in \cite[Lemma 4.1]{MR4399156} is evident, but the argument for the existence of $\ZDM^\SG(dx)$ is somewhat different.

-While the result \cite[Lemma 4.1]{BH2020Max} follows rather straightforwardly from the uniform convergence of $R_s$, the proof here is more delicate due to the lack of control of the event that new local extrema are generated by adding $R_s$.
+While the result \cite[Lemma 4.1]{MR4399156} follows rather straightforwardly from the uniform convergence of $R_s$, the proof here is more delicate due to the lack of control of the event that new local extrema are generated by adding $R_s$.
 More precisely, having the definition of $\avg{\extprocPhis,f}$ in mind, one would have to prove that with high probability every local maximum of $\tilde \Phi_s^\SG$ can be mapped to precisely one local maximum of $\Phi_0^\SG$, so that both sums in

 contain the same number of points with high probability.
+In \eqref{eq:sums-phis-phi-sg} and henceforth, $\Theta_{r_\epsilon}^s$ denotes the set of $r_\epsilon$-local maxima of the field $\tilde \Phi_s^\SG$ or $\Phiaux$.
 However, it seems that even the uniform convergence is not strong enough to prove that the event in \eqref{eq:sums-phis-phi-sg} has vanishing probability.
-To circumvent this issue we will introduce an additional limit $r\to \infty$ and replace the $r_\epsilon$-local maxima by $r\epsilon$-local maxima.
-This intermediate step will put us in the situation to apply Theorem \ref{thm:near-maxima} on the non-occurrence of high points on intermediate scales and then find a one-to-one correspondence between the local maxima of $\tilde \Phi_s^\SG$ and $\Phi_0^\SG$ in a probabilistic sense.
-A similar procedure was used in \cite[Section 4.2]{MR3509015} and will in fact also appear in Section \ref{sec:proof-of-main-theorem} when these results are generalised to our case.
+To circumvent this issue, we introduce an additional limit $r\to \infty$ and replace the $r_\epsilon$-local maxima by $r\epsilon$-local maxima.
+This intermediate step puts us in the situation to apply Theorem \ref{thm:near-maxima} on the non-occurrence of high points on intermediate scales and then find a one-to-one correspondence between the local maxima of $\tilde \Phi_s^\SG$ and $\Phi_0^\SG$ in a probabilistic sense.
+A similar procedure was used in \cite[Section 4.2]{MR3509015} and also appears in Section \ref{sec:proof-of-main-theorem} when these results are generalised to our case.